magnusax/AutoML/README.md

 * Hypertools (convenient for visualizing e.g. low-dimensional representations of clusters)

 ### Learning and evaluation
-* scikit-learn
+* Scikit-learn
-* tensorflow/theano wrapped with keras
+* Tensorflow/Theano wrapped with keras
-* xgboost
+* Xgboost
 * ...
 * More to follow